twotwentyseven/handbook/our-rituals.md

 ## Process

 We love process.
 It's what keeps us efficient and able to serve such big name brands.
-We've tried to distill our process into a project playbook covering every phase of a project [here](https://docs.google.com/spreadsheets/d/1mxsi8kfXtp6sJwZoFZxxGOx2mLu6GmprOO36Jleoa9Y/edit?usp=sharing).
+We've tried to distil our process into a project playbook covering every phase of a project [here](https://docs.google.com/spreadsheets/d/1mxsi8kfXtp6sJwZoFZxxGOx2mLu6GmprOO36Jleoa9Y/edit?usp=sharing).